groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/outlook-to-wmf.md

     format:
         # format loop
         - icon: "far fa-file-OUTLOOK"
-          title: " About Email File Formats"
+          title: " About OUTLOOK File Format"
           content: |
-            Have you ever come across Email file formats and failed to open it?
-You have come to the right place, we are going to explain what Email file formats are and what are the recommended software that can open or use them.
-Email file formats are used by email applications to store their various data including email messages, attachments, folders, address books etc. Email file formats are mainly associated with Outlook Express Email Message file.
-Additional types of files may also be using the Email file extension.
-There are several common file types used with regards to email.
-Below is the list of the most popular file formats used by various email clients to store e-mail messages and other related data.
+            Outlook Data Files are created and used by Microsoft Outlook to store messages, contacts, calendars, and other account information.

           link: "https://docs.fileformat.com/email/"

     format:
         # format loop
-        - icon: "far fa-file-image-o"
+        - icon: "far fa-file-WMF"
           title: " About WMF File Format"
           content: |
             Files with WMF extension represent Microsoft Windows Metafile (WMF) for storing vector as well as bitmap-format images data.
 To be more accurate, WMF belongs to the vector file format category of Graphics file formats that is device independent.
 Windows Graphical Device Interface (GDI) uses the functions stored in a WMF file to display an image on the screen.
-A more enhanced version of WMF, known as Enhanced Meta Files (EMF), was published later that makes the format more feature rich.
-Practically, WMF are similar to SVG.

           link: "https://docs.fileformat.com/image/wmf/"